jconradburton/drl-models/README.md

 - Implements the REINFORCE algorithm for direct policy optimization
 - Two versions developed:
   - Basic REINFORCE using the return from each episode
-  - REINFORCE with a learned baseline (value function approximation) to compute the advantage
+  - REINFORCE with a baseline (value function approximation) to compute the advantage
 - Includes:
   - Policy network with softmax output
   - Value function network for baseline estimation